firdaus/cadence-python/README.md

 - Zapier/IFTTT like end user automation.
 - Chat bots

-Behind the scenes, cadence-python uses the [Cadence](https://github.com/uber/cadence) as its backend.
+Behind the scenes, cadence-python uses [Cadence](https://github.com/uber/cadence) as its backend.

 For more information about the fault-oblivious programming model refer to the Cadence documentation [here](https://cadenceworkflow.io/docs/03_concepts/01_workflows)